-If G is a Lie group and H is a subgroup, one often needs to know how representations of G restrict to H. Irreducibles usually do not restrict to irreducibles.
+If is a Lie group and is a subgroup, one often needs to know how representations of restrict to .
+Irreducibles usually do not restrict to irreducibles.
 In some cases the restriction is regular and predictable, in other cases it is chaotic.
 The description of how irreducibles decompose into irreducibles is called a branching rule.

 References for this topic: